 My most successful images set an ambush.

-I seldom photograph in a ‘series’ in the sense that a public issue or a related group of objects or locations is examined in a set of photographs.
-This may be because my interests lie less in the subject matter and more in the dynamics inside the image itself.
-This is the common thread that makes my coherent body of work a 'series' in some sense.
+At first sight my images may not seem clearly connected in the conventional sense of a ‘series’: This may be because my interests lie less in the subject matter and more in the dynamic interplay of shape and meaning inside the image itself.
 For better or worse, my images are not intended to directly serve the particular subject portrayed.

 My work is both an ambush and an invitation to meet me on some mutually discovered new terrain.